 Cereal can be so many things: nourishment, comfort, a quick fix, nostalgia, even art.
 It can also transcend meal times, and not just in the way that eating a bowl doused in milk is occasionally an acceptable—even necessary—supper.
-There are other, far more inventive guises in which to consume cereal for breakfast, lunch, dinner, drinks, and dessert, and there’s no better day than National Cereal Day to try one of them.
+There are other, far more inventive guises in which to consume cereal for breakfast, lunch, dinner, drinks, and dessert, and there’s no better day than National Cereal Day on March 7 to try one of these cereal recipes.

 Admittedly, the sweet options far outnumber the savory, but there are several dinner-worthy cereal applications too, primarily using cornflakes, but sometimes Shredded Wheat or even Cheerios (Honey Nut breaded pork chops, anyone?).
 When it comes to the sugary end of the spectrum, though, there’s much more flexibility, so if you practice cereal monogamy, swap in whatever childhood breakfast treat still has your heart.

 Just leave the bowl in the cabinet for a change, and try something a little different, like some of the cereal recipe ideas below.
 And while Netflix food shows, their Hulu equivalents, or food podcasts may be more your speed these days, feel free to cue up some Saturday morning cartoons for old times’ sake!

 Why not start the day off with doughnuts?
 They’re perfect topped with cereal of all sorts; you can simply use it as a garnish on basic yeast doughnuts to lend color, crunch, and extra flavor, or if you prefer cake donuts, these easy baked beauties have a batter infused with cereal milk that matches the topping of choice.
 Get the Fruity Pebble Baked Vanilla Donuts recipe.
 (What better way to wash them down than with cereal milk lattes?)